awsdocs/amazon-ecr-user-guide/doc_source/registry-settings-configure.md

 **To configure registry replication settings \(AWS CLI\)**

 1. Create a JSON file containing the replication rules to define for your registry\.
-A replication configuration may contain up to 10 rules, with up to 25 unique destinations across all rules and 100 filters per rule\.
+A replication configuration may contain up to 10 rules, with up to 25 unique destinations across all rules and 100 filters per each rule\.
 To configure cross\-Region replication within your own account, you specify your own account ID\.
 For more examples, see [Private image replication examples](registry-settings-examples.md)\.

    ```
    {